-Central has identified polychlorinated biphenyl contamination in air compressor systems, soils and related properties at certain compressor station sites and has been involved in negotiations with the U.S. Environmental Protection Agency, or EPA, and state agencies to develop screening, sampling and cleanup programs.
+Central has identified polychlorinated biphenyl contamination in air compressor systems, soils and related properties at certain compressor station sites and has been involved in negotiations with the U.S. Environmental Protection Agency, or the EPA, and state agencies to develop screening, sampling and cleanup programs.
 In addition, negotiations with certain environmental agencies concerning investigative and remedial actions relative to potential mercury contamination at certain natural gas metering sites have commenced.
-Central had accrued an undiscounted liability of approximately \$2.2 million at December 31, 2009 and \$2.3 million at December 31, 2008 representing the current estimate of future environmental cleanup costs, most of which is expected to be incurred over the next two to three years.
+Central had accrued an undiscounted liability of approximately \$2.0 million at December 31, 2010 and \$2.2 million at December 31, 2009 representing the current estimate of future environmental cleanup costs, most of which is expected to be incurred over the next three years.

 Central is subject to federal, state and local statutes, rules and regulations relating to environmental protection, including the National Environmental Policy Act, the Clean Water Act, the Clean Air Act and the Resource Conservation and Recovery Act.
 These laws and regulations can result in capital, operating and other costs.
 These laws and regulations generally subject Central to inspections and require it to obtain and comply with a wide variety of environmental licenses, permits and other approvals.
 Under the Clean Air Act, the EPA has promulgated regulations addressing emissions from equipment present at typical natural gas compressor stations.
-These regulations to regulations that address regional transport of ozone.
-Based on analysis of these regulations, management does not expect there to be a material impact to Central's existing operations.
-On March 5, 2009, the EPA proposed new emission standards that could apply to certain of Central's existing reciprocating engines.
-These regulations are scheduled to be finalized during 2010, and any compliance obligations would likely have to be completed during 2013.

-On September 22, 2009, the EPA promulgated a mandatory greenhouse gas reporting rule that will impose requirements for some of Central's existing operations; however, these requirements will not have a material impact on Central's existing operations during 2010.
-There are also other various proposed rules and possible federal legislation related to greenhouse gas emissions that could impact Central's existing operations.
+These regulations include NESHAPs for reciprocating internal combustion engines, stationary turbines, and glycol dehydration equipment in addition to regulations that address regional transport of ozone.
+On August 20, 2010, the EPA promulgated new emission standards that apply to certain of Central's existing reciprocating engines.
+These new standards, with an initial compliance date of October 19, 2013, require the installation of emission control devices on some of the Company's existing units.
+Based on an analysis of these regulations, management does not expect there to be a material impact to Central's existing operations.
+On September 22, 2009, the EPA promulgated a mandatory greenhouse gas reporting rule that imposes requirements for some of Central's existing operations; however, management does not expect these requirements to have a material impact on Central's existing operations during 2011.
+There are also other various proposed rules and potential federal legislation related to greenhouse gas emissions that could impact Central's existing operations when promulgated.
 Central continues to monitor the progress of these proposed rules and will determine any impact once the regulations have been promulgated.

 All of Central's facilities are located in areas currently designated as being in "attainment" of all National Ambient Air Quality Standards, or NAAQS.
 However, on March 12, 2008, the EPA issued more stringent NAAQS for ozone.
 Certain of our facilities are located in areas that may not be in attainment with the revised ozone NAAQS.
-Management does not expect that these revisions to the ozone NAAQS will have a material impact to Central's existing operations.
+Management does not expect that these revisions to the ozone NAAQS will have a material impact on Central's existing operations.
 Final area designations are set to be issued by the EPA in March 2011 and a more thorough assessment can be made at that time.
 On January 6, 2010, the EPA proposed even more stringent NAAQS for ozone.
-Central will continue to track these developments and any potential impact on existing operations.
-The final standards are currently scheduled for promulgation by August 31, 2010.
-The proposal included a range of values; therefore, the final standard and any impacts are not quantifiable at this time.
+Central will continue to track these developments and any potential impact the regulations may have on existing operations.
+The final standards were originally scheduled for promulgation by August 31, 2010; however, the EPA has not currently issued the new standards.
+The proposal included a range of values for the possible ozone standards; therefore, the final standards and any related impacts to Central's existing operations are not quantifiable at this time.